FAQ: Test & Treatment Definitions

 What is arthroscopic surgery?

 Arthroscopic surgery is a surgical procedure that is commonly performed to diagnose and treat problems within the joint.
-By using high-tech cameras, the orthopedic surgeon inserts a small instrument, called an arthroscope, into the joint.
+By using high-tech cameras, the orthopaedic surgeon inserts a small instrument, called an arthroscope, into the joint.

 The arthroscope contains a fiber optic light source and small television camera that allow the surgeon to view the joint on a television monitor and diagnose the problem, determine the extent of injury, and make any necessary repairs.